 Finding and retaining a job, especially in these tough economic times, can be a daunting task for anyone.
 But if you are losing your sight, or have low vision, the task can be even harder.
 Lighthouse International is here to help anyone with a visual impairment find employment.

-Mortgage and Home Loan Help Guide for the Disabled
+Mortgage and Home Loan Help Guide for People with Disabilities

 This guide has been created to help individuals living with disabilities, and their family members, in the process of buying a home of their own.
 Here you can learn more about the five important steps in buying a home and about financial assistance programs that are available for you living with disabilities, who want to buy a home.